 Corrie McKeague’s mother tells of ‘rage’ over lack of action on bin safety

+Mother of airman who died after climbing into bin tells of ‘rage’ over lack of safety action

-The airman died after climbing into a bin that was tipped into a waste lorry in Suffolk.
+Corrie Mckeague died after climbing into a Biffa bin that was then tipped into a waste lorry

-The mother of airman Corrie McKeague, who died after climbing into a bin that was tipped into a lorry, has told of her “rage” that more is not being done to prevent a similar tragedy.
+The mother of an airman who died after climbing into a bin that was then tipped into a lorry has told of her anger that more is not being done to prevent a similar tragedy.

-The RAF gunner, who was based at RAF Honington, was 23 years old when he vanished in the early hours of September 24 2016 in Bury St Edmunds, Suffolk.
+RAF gunner Corrie Mckeague was 23 years old when he vanished on a night out in Bury St Edmunds, Suffolk, in September 2016.

-He was last seen on CCTV at 3.25am entering a service area behind a Greggs shop, and an inquest last year recorded that he got into a nearby bin that was then emptied into a waste lorry.
+He was last seen on CCTV at 3.25am behind a Greggs shop, and an inquest last year recorded that he got into a nearby bin that was emptied into a waste lorry.

+His body was never found, despite in-depth searches including at a landfill site in Milton.

-Nicola Urquhart said the coroner wrote a report raising concerns about ineffective bin locks but in recent days she shared photos online showing open bins in the area where her son climbed in.
+His mother Nicola Urquhart said the coroner wrote a report raising concerns about ineffective bin locks, but in recent days she shared photos online showing open bins in the area where her son climbed in.

 She said that “not one of these bins (in photos she shared online) should be collected” as they were not locked.